cschleiden/go-workflows/README.md

 #### Activities

 Activities can be tested like any other function.
-If you make use of
+If you make use of the activity context, for example, to retrieve a logger, you can use `activitytester.WithActivityTestState` to provide a test activity context.
+If you don't specify a logger, the default logger implementation will be used.

 ```go